-The primary components of the future land use plan include the Future Land Use Map (Map 8-2 and Table 8-4) and the Future Land Use Classifications.
+The primary components of the Future Land Use Plan include the Future Land Use Map (Map 8-2 and Table 8-6) and the Future Land Use Classifications.
 These components work together with the Implementation element to provide policy guidance for decision makers in the city.

 The City of New London's plan for future land use is intended to be flexible enough to meet the needs of future generations and to be responsive to change.
 It is not the city's intent to direct future land use to particular areas, but rather to generally lay out the future land use pattern in a way that prevents land use conflicts and allows for the needed expansion of various land uses within and near the city.
 It is anticipated that most developed parts of the city will remain basically the same, with some opportunities for redevelopment.
+In addition, the expansion of WIS 15 from Greenville to New London and its new tie-in with WIS 45 will increase accessibility to the community and may also increase development pressures.

 The areas where significant change is anticipated (the expansion areas) are further detailed below.

-The future land use plan was developed using objective data gained from US Census records, existing land use data, building permit trends, and city/county level GIS mapping.
+The Future Land Use Plan was developed using objective data gained from US Census records, existing land use data, building permit trends, and city/county level GIS mapping.
 The maps and data provided in the Inventory and Trends Report document some of the objective data sources that were used in this analysis.
-These were combined with updated population and land use projections, the local knowledge of the Plan Commission and City staff.
+These were combined with updated population and land use projections, the local knowledge of the Planning Commission and City staff.
 The local knowledge of the city's history and what is likely to happen in the future has the most impact on the creation of the Future Land Use Map.